-Eggnog is so seasonal, so we really wanted to develop a recipe that would be specific to the holidays.
-To really “holiday” this out, we’re also going to be using a dash of cranberry sauce to give some bright acidity and fruit to our pudding.
+Eggnog is so seasonal, so I really wanted to develop a recipe that would be specific to the holidays.
+To really “holiday” this out, I’m also going to be using a dash of cranberry sauce to give some bright acidity and fruit to my pudding.

-Next, we’re going to balance that out with some bitter dark chocolate and finally, round out the early flavors with walnuts.
+Next, I’m going to balance that out with some bitter dark chocolate and finally, round out the early flavors with walnuts.

 What Makes a Good Eggnog Bread Pudding

 A good bread pudding should be able to stand on its own without the sauce.
 Sauce is great but you really want to make sure you have your flavors right in the main dish itself.
 For bread pudding, the big dangers are either it tastes too plain (like normal bread) or it is way too sweet.

 With my recipe here, you should be safe on both sides.
 Eggnog is stronger than milk or cream so it won’t be under flavored.
 The balancing I’m doing with the cranberry sauce and dark chocolate also helps in adding more flavor to the dessert.

 When it comes to eggnog bread pudding, picking out the right type of bread might seem like something that can make or break this dessert.
 This is only partially true.
 Technically, you can choose almost any type of bread for bread pudding – challah bread, croissants, white bread, or even churros will work!

 Challah bread is often considered the ideal bread to use, but I’ve experimented with several types now and have had delicious results.